 - The compost will need moisture just as it needs air.

 - After you’ve finished the pile, cover it.
-This reduces evaporation from the top and prevents over watering from rain.
+This reduces evaporation from the top and prevents overwatering from rain.

-- The pile should reach 140 to 160 degrees Fahrenheit.
+- The pile should reach 120℉ to 160℉.

-- If the temperature starts to drop then turn the pile.
+- If the temperature starts to drop, then turn the pile.

 But the advantage of cold compost is in its use over time.
 This kind of composting is ideal for recycling small materials.

 - Pile organic materials together such as grass, leaves and manure (plant-eating animals only).

 - Once the cold pile is constructed, you can leave it for a while.